Miorakely/papers2/journal.md

 Gerard Capes

 # Title
-Biomass burning aerosol over West Africa
+Measurements of biomass burning aerosol over West Africa

 # Introduction
 We acknowledge the ground breaking work of Allen et al but they